ibm-apiconnect/pot/docs/pages/labs/lab5/lab5_financing_definition.md

 1. Click the `+` icon in the **Definitions** section to create a new definition.
 Then, click on `new-definitions-1` to edit the new definition.

 1. Edit the `Name` of the definition, set it to `paymentAmount`.
+Leave the definition **Type** set to `object`.

-1. The new definition already adds in a sample property called `new-property-1`.
+1. Scroll down to the definition **Properties** section.
+The new definition already adds in a sample property called `new-property-1`.

     Edit the property values:

     > Property Name: `paymentAmount`
     >